S-furi/bachelor-final-thesis/README.md

 # Bachelor Final Thesis
-This repository contains the Latex code for my bachelor degree thesis titled:
+This repository contains the Latex code of my bachelor degree thesis titled:
 > Efficient Access and Control of Complex Software Systems through GraphQL

 and it deals with the implementation of GraphQL APIs on top of